bolt-foundry/gambit/README.md

   from the provider; suspense updates arrive as separate bubbles in the simulator UI.
-- **Simulator state:** The WebSocket simulator keeps per-socket conversation state; follow-up sends reuse the same runId/message history (so `gambit_init` only fires on the first turn) until you refresh the page.
+- **Simulator state:** The WebSocket simulator keeps per-socket conversation state; follow-up sends reuse the same runId/message history. `gambit_init` only fires on the first turn when deck input (`--input`) is provided.
-- **Turn order:** The assistant speaks first by default (input is provided in the reference context); use `--user-first` to send the user message first.
+- **Turn order:** The assistant speaks first by default (input is provided in the reference context); pass `--message` to send a first user turn before the assistant speaks.

 ## Development